 There is an extensive list of plants, which might be safe for humans but are toxic to animals.

-The scientific name of the mint plant is Menthe sp., and these are utilized in aromatherapy, folk medicine, cosmetics, culinary, and also used in insecticides.
+The scientific name of the mint plant is Menthe sp., and these are utilized in aromatherapy, folk medicine, cosmetics, mint candies and gum, as a culinary herb, and also used in insecticides.

 … mint plants are also toxic to your furry friends.

 While these poisonous plants, including spearmint and peppermint, might not affect all cats the same way, they still trigger a range of minor to severe side effects.